A Tuscan Color Palette

 It may be that the roof is too red and new-looking.
 The 'roofscapes' of Tuscan villages usually look washed out and grayed, rather than shiny and bright.

-However, you can integrate a bright-red roof into a Tuscan color palette by painting the walls in really mellow, somewhat grayed Tuscan colors, like
+However, you can easily integrate a bright-red roof into a Tuscan color palette by painting the walls in really mellow, somewhat grayed Tuscan colors, like

 • a soft, peachy terracotta, or